Zazk0u/bl-sdk-mods/README.md

 # bl-sdk-mods
-A repo for my Borderlands 2/TPS PythonSDK mods.
+A repo for my Borderlands 2/TPS PythonSDK legacy mods.